Daily Routine – The Agile Mastery Challenge

 What makes daily routines exciting for teams?
-It is the fine line between a ceremony master and a team challenger, which is to be met by a Scrum Master.
+A Scrum Master has to meet the fine line between a ceremony master and a team challenger.
 The team will need the routine they can rely on, as it provides stability to them.
 On the same hand side they will need the challenges, which is creating focus for driving improvements.
 In the end there is nothing better for a team than a stable environment for continuous learning.

 If you are a team member and “merely” are looking for ways to benefit more from your Scrum Master (look for that environment for continuous learning!), give feedback to them.
 Make use of the retrospective to tell about your expectations on the daily routine.
 Make it public, if it has become dull to you.
 Your Scrum Master needs this feedback as trigger for self-reflection and improvement.

 On the other hand side, if you are a scrum master and looking for ways to improve your skills (become the improver that your team deserves!), you must not wait on your team.
-You are expected to be the improver.
+It will expect you to be the improver.
 Rather start to connect with other Scrum Master.
 Create a community.
 It can be very helpful to start looking at how they act in their teams.
 It will give you ideas and helps you to reflect on how things are working in your team.

 You should – at least from time to time – take a active part active in the retrospectives as well.
 “What is working good for you?”, “what is not working good for you?”, and “how does the team judge on it?” are questions raised by a Scrum Master, which should be discussed with the team.